gene-sbay/mobile-dev-coding-test/README_DevNotes.md

 # Design Patterns

+**BLoC/StreamBuilder**
-- **BLoC** : For accessing the server.js endpoint using a StreamBuilder
+- For accessing the server.js endpoint using a StreamBuilder
+- Using routes.
+See `lib/view/expiringQrCode.dart`

+**Navigation Pattern**
-- **Navigation Pattern**: Using routes.
+- Using routes.
 See `lib/app/appRoutes.dart`

-# Flutter Data Components Demonstrated
+# Flutter UI Components Demonstrated
 - StreamBuilder

-# Flutter UI Components Demonstrated

 - AnimatedWidget

 # Roadmap